3.11.6 Fully meeting requirements

 Principal carer parents (1.1.P.412) and job seekers with an assessed partial capacity to work (1.1.P.65) are able to fully meet their requirements through 30 hours per fortnight of paid work, study (where the 30 hours of study includes both contact and non-contact hours) or a combination of paid work and study for a total of at least 30 hours per fortnight.
 Principal carer parents receiving PES, and undertaking full-time study, are also taken to be fully meeting their requirements.

-Where these job seekers are fully meeting their requirements, they cannot be required to simultaneously undertake any job search, accept any offers of suitable paid work, or meet any other additional requirements.
+Where these job seekers are fully meeting their requirements through paid work and/or study, they cannot be required to undertake any job search or participate in any additional activities, and need not be connected to an employment services provider.

 - the principal carer parent lives in a poor labour market, and